 The CMH Radiology Department has several new technological advances that greatly enhance patient care.
-A recent addition, PACS, allows CMH to transmit images digitally anywhere in the world.
+Our Picture Archiving and Communication System (PACS) technology allows CMH to transmit images digitally anywhere in the world.
 We are able to create your images on CD-ROM and ordering doctors can access your images and results on line from their offices.
 In addition to two x-ray/fluoroscopy rooms, the Radiology Department offers these services:

-The new Hospital will have a State-of-the-Art, 64-slice, CT scanner.
+Corry Memorial Hospital has a State-of-the-Art, 64-slice, CT scanner.

 Corry Memorial Hospital has one of the finest mammography suites in the area.
 The recently-acquired Lo-rad mammography unit meets and exceeds all of the American College of Radiology and U.S. Food and Drug Administration standards.